organicnz/hybridized-web/docs/cron-jobs.md

 | 4 | sync-profiles-every-6h | `0 */6 * * *` | sync-profile-data | ✅ Active |
 | 5 | generate-stats-hourly | `0 * * * *` | generate-band-stats | ✅ Active |

-**Note**: cleanup-old-bands edge function exists but is NOT scheduled to preserve all band data.

 ## Schedule Explanation